 As a baroque cellist he has had an extensive and varied freelance career with ensembles such as the Handel and Haydn Society (Boston), Ars Lyrica (Houston), Tafelmusik (Toronto), Concert Royal (New York), La Follia (Austin), and Apollo’s Fire (Cleveland).
 He has performed chamber music with artists such as Marc Destrubé, Kristian Bezuidenhout, Elizabeth Wallfisch, and Sergiu Luca.
 Previously, while living in Europe, he worked with ensembles such as as Fiori Musicali-Barockorchester Bremen, The Harp Consort, Ensemble Aperto, and Confetti Musicali, often as continuo cellist, taking part in numerous recordings and tours.
 Currently he is based in Rochester, NY, where he is Co-Director of the period-instrument ensemble Publick Musick and performs with other organizations such as Pegasus Early Music and NYS Baroque.

 Equally accomplished as a modern cellist, Chris is a core member of the Rochester Philharmonic Orchestra and has also been a member of the Austin Symphony and the Austin Lyric Opera Orchestra (including as Interim Principal and Acting Principal Cello).
-He is regularly invited to the Victoria (TX) Bach Festival as both a modern and baroque cellist, and has been principal cellist of both the VBF Orchestra and baroque ensemble.
+He is regularly invited to the Victoria (TX) Bach Festival as both a modern and baroque cellist, and has been principal cellist of the VBF Orchestra.
+Since 2024 he has led the VBF baroque ensemble.

 Also sought after as a pedagogue, he currently teaches at the Eastman Community Music School, has been on the faculty of Texas State University-San Marcos and the Rochester Institute of Technology, and has given numerous workshops and master classes at colleges and universities including the University of North Texas, the University of Virginia, Luther College, and SUNY-Fredonia.